 1 "(12) Ceased violently attacking and killing 2 peaceful protesters in Iran, and provided a full ac- 3 counting for the 1500 peaceful protesters reported 4 to be killed in November 2019 when fired upon by 5 Iranian security forces.
-6 "(e) Termination of Waiver Authority.-The 7 authority to issue a waiver under this section shall termi- 8 nate on the date that is 2 years after the date of the enact- 9 ment of this subsection.".
-10 (b) Listing of Iranian Persons for Human 11 RIGHTS ABUSES COMMITTED IN OTHER COUNTRIES.- 12 Section 105(b)(1) of the the Comprehensive Iran Sanc- 13 tions, Accountability, and Divestment Act of 2010 (22 14 U.S.C.
-8514) is amended by inserting ", or against the 15 people of Iraq, Syria, Lebanon, Yemen, or Venezuela" be- 16 fore the period at the end.
+6 "(e) TERMINATION OF WAIVER AUTHORITY.-The 7 authority to issue a waiver under this section shall termi- 8 nate on the date that is 2 years after the date of the enact- 9 ment of this subsection.".
+10 (b) Listing of Iranian Persons for Human 11 RIGHTS ABUSES COMMITTED IN OTHER COUNTRIES.- 12 Section 105(b)(1) of the Comprehensive Iran Sanctions, 13 Accountability, and Divestment Act of 2010 (22 U.S.C.
+14 8514) is amended by inserting ", or against the people 15 of Iraq, Syria, Lebanon, Yemen, or Venezuela'' before the 16 period at the end.
 17 SEC.
 107. CONGRESSIONAL REVIEW OF CERTAIN ACTIONS 18 RELATING TO SANCTIONS IMPOSED WITH RE- 19 SPECT TO IRAN.
-20 (a) Submission to Congress of Proposed Ac- 21 TION.- 22 (1) In General.-Notwithstanding any other 23 provision of law, before taking any action described 24 in paragraph (2), the President shall submit to the appropriate congressional committees and leadership
+20 (a) Submission to Congress of Proposed Ac- 21 TION.- 22 (1) In general.-Notwithstanding any other 23 provision of law, before taking any action described 24 in paragraph (2), the President shall submit to the 25 appropriate congressional committees and leadership